Realtime tiles

 Where to go next

-When this file grows unwieldy, Structuring larger applications shows how to split files and mounts.
-For how to pass dependencies into handlers, see Injecting dependencies.
+When this file grows unwieldy, Structuring larger applications shows how to split files.
+For a full multi-file layout with SQLite and tests, clone examples/chat-room.
 For typed signal bodies and reusable patch_* helpers, see Datastar: Reading and writing signals.